-Their 10 known children were Norman Bruce Ream, John Alva Ream, Cleon Keys Ream, Franklin "Frank" Ream, Sarah Ream, Samantha Johnson, Marie Garretson, Cynthia Ream, Ida E. Mills and George B. McClellan Ream.
+The Reams' brood of 11 known children included Norman Bruce Ream, John Alva Ream, Cleon Keys Ream, Martha "Mattie" Park, Franklin "Frank" Ream, Sarah Easton/Eaton, Samantha Johnson, Marie Garretson, Cynthia Ream, Ida E. Millis and George B. McClellan Ream.

 They initially lived in Ursina, raising their children in a household "presided over by sterling, God fearing and loving parents," said the New York Tribune's 1896 book America's Successful Men of Affairs.
 "Somerset county adjoins the Maryland State line and many were the slaves, who passed through that valley in the olden times on their way out of the house of bondage to freedom and homes in the North."